Any program that guarantees earnings of $1000 every day, on autopilot and for the rest of your life is naturally going to attract your attention.

 This of course means a greater cost, so I left it at the 6 month options which I and many others have assumed to be a payment of $14.95 every month.
 It turns out that is not the case.

 It might well be $14.95 per month but Automated Cash Cloud automatically sets up 6 months worth of payments up front – $89.70.

-Having receive 3 emails from people who paid the $89.70 without realizing, it strikes me as a deceptive step and a major red flag.
+Having receive 3 emails from people who paid the $89.70 without realizing, it strikes me as a red flag.